 What’s the point in habitual Cookie consent?

 Last week I read an online post about schoolchildren who are taught in their IT lessons to just accept cookie consent pop-ups when they see them on the screen!
-That really is the definition of habitual consent.
+Is this the definition of habitual consent?
 If we think about the intent of consent, it should be informed, unambiguous, and meaningful to the end user.
 In the example of the schoolchildren who were taught to consent by default: What are they consenting to?

 Getting to the heart of the question: What is the point of consent?
 When in the customer journey or digital touchpoints is the right time to collect consent?
 Is it just a blanket collection that does not offer any value to the consumer or brand?
 How do we make it informed?
 How do we make it unambiguous?
 How do we make it meaningful?
 And, more important, how do we offer consent collection opportunities from consumers at a point of meaning?
 Surely the only way to make consent truly meaningful is to always collect consent in context.
 For example, on a mobile application for a restaurant booking service: If the app asks if it can use my location to personalise my experience, that feels pretty meaningful, and if I have a relationship with the booking service, it can persist that my consent feels pretty informed, and if that persistence goes across that device to my browser experience, that feels pretty appropriate.
 Not only am I getting a better service by having an account with this company, but I’m being targeted appropriately, which builds my trust with this brand.